stingraze/url-to-word/README.md

 How to use:

-Put URLs (one URL per line) in alllinks.txt .
+Put URLs (one URL per line) in "alllinks.txt" .

 run url-2-word.pl by entering:
 $perl url-2-word.pl

-This will extract words from URL and save it in seeds.txt.
+This will extract words from URL and save it in "lastword-url.txt" .
 In this version, the extracted words will be made from the last "/" (slash) onwards.

 Dependencies: